2023 Solar Incentives Guide for Del Rio, TX - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to mitigate the cost of installing solar panels on your home.
-Financial incentives like these are intended to encourage more homeowners to switch to renewable energy.
-You might be eligible for several kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Texas and others from the federal government.
+Solar incentives encourage people to switch to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
+You might be eligible for several kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Texas government and others from the federal government.
 Some broad categories of solar incentives include:

 Best National Provider